Larry Lamont White

-Larry Lamont White (born March 30, 1958) is an American serial killer who shot to death three women in Louisville, Kentucky from June to July 1983.
+Larry Lamont White (born March 30, 1958) is an American serial killer who fatally shot three women in Louisville, Kentucky, from June to July 1983.
 Originally convicted of two murders, for which he was sentenced to death, his sentence was later overturned, and White was paroled.
 After being imprisoned for firearm violations in 2006, he was linked to his first murder via DNA and given a new death sentence, and he is currently awaiting execution for it.

 Murders

 On June 4, 1983, 22-year-old Pamela Armstrong went out to get food stamps from an office in downtown Louisville, where she entered an unknown man's car.
 About an hour later, her body was found in an alley on Beech Street by a passer-by, having been shot in the head.
 A motive for the shooting could not be established, as her money, driver's license, and other valuables had been left on her.

 A week later, 21-year-old Yolanda Sweeney, an employee of National Processing Company, was seen leaving the "Mr. D's Inferno" nightclub in the company of an unknown black male.
 Two days later, her body was found in a backyard on Greenwood Avenue, and she was also shot in the head.
 Sweeney was naked from the waist down, and her purse had been stolen.

 The final confirmed victim was found on July 7, when 22-year-old Deborah Miles' body was found by her friends in her bedroom apartment.
 Like the others before her, she had also been shot in the head.
 Due to the similarity of the murders, all of which had occurred in a little over a month, city police started suspecting that the homicides might be connected.
 However, at the time, they considered that Armstrong's murder was unrelated to the others due to differing circumstances and instead thought it was related to the murder of a 23-year-old woman named Andrea T. Williams, who was found shot to death on July 1.
 The cases proved difficult to solve initially, as little physical evidence pointed towards any suspects.